isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

     check_instances(instance_pair)
 ```

-to run validation you simply execute the above script and use `grep` to filter the differences:
+to run validation we executed the above script and used `grep` to filter the differences:

 ```bash
 python compare_instances.py | egrep "^#|^\+"